 2) Having the Right People in Place

-Appointing a Club Welfare Officer and ensuring they attend training modules required by the ECB,
+Appointing a Club Safeguarding Officer and ensuring they attend training modules required by the ECB,

 Our Club Welfare Officer’s details are below -